st890670/date-picker/README.md

 # Date Picker
 ## Introduce

 It's a side project for **practice**.
-Try to implement a date picker **without any date dependency** such like Day.js or Moment.js.
+Try to implement a date picker **without any date library** such like Day.js and Moment.js.
 You can change date by updating input value or selecting date from calendar.

 ![](https://i.imgur.com/Y0NZSpsm.png)